abhiramasonny/jaithon/examples/motion_tracker/README.md

 corners again every frame would be a different program — one that could never say that this point is that point.

-## What the two numbers mean
+## What the timing depends on

-The run prints the time following the points separately from the time drawing the scene for them to be followed through, because only the first is the library doing the work this example is about.
-The following is the larger of the two, and it is dominated by building the image pyramid rather than by how many points are on it — tracking four times as many costs barely more.
+The run prints the time spent following the points separately from the total, because only the first is the library doing the work this example is about, and the first frame of all pays for compiling the kernels.

+Two things move that number, and neither is obvious:

+- **How many points.** Below about a hundred it is flat — 30 points and 120 points both cost about 2.8 ms on a 640×480 pair, because there are not enough of them to give the device anything to do and the image pyramid is the whole bill.
+Past that it scales: 480 points cost 9.0 ms and 1920 cost 14.2 ms.
+- **How far things moved.** Each point refines its own guess and stops early once the guess settles, so a frame pair that barely moved converges on the first pass.
+The same 120 points cost 2.9 ms on a pair shifted by two pixels and 15.6 ms here, where the scene has turned as well as panned.

 Points are dropped on two conditions, not one.
 The tracker reports whether it lost a point off the edge of the frame, and separately how far apart the two